KrashLeviathan/java-scala-integration-1/README.md

 I'm a Scala n00b, and I went through the the tutorial in hopes of getting a better understanding of how to integrate Scala into a Java project.
 The result was having a main Scala project/runnable that pulls in Java code.

-The next step is to go the other direction: to have a java project/runnable that pulls in Scala code.
+The next step was to go the other direction: to have a java project/runnable that pulls in Scala code.
 That is, I'd like the *bulk* of my project to be Java, with a small subset of Scala inserted into the project.
 The end-goal is to use [ScalaSTM](https://nbronson.github.io/scala-stm/) in a mostly Java project.

+To that effect, I modified the java Runner class to pull in the BooksProcessor that was written in Scala.
+It works!
+A more elegant solution could be written, but this at least serves as a proof of concept.